-- Prompt your pupils to discuss and reflect on the knowledge they've used to complete the challenge, or talk about some new ideas they've gained.
+- Prompt your students to discuss and reflect on the knowledge they've used to complete the challenge, or talk about some new ideas they've gained.

 - Use the “Challenge yourself!” question or prompt to extend their understanding of the topic.

-- Have your pupils clean up their workstations.
+- Have your students clean up their workstations.

-Ask guiding questions to encourage your pupils to “think aloud” and explain their thought processes and reasoning in the decisions they've made while ideating, building and programming.
+Ask guiding questions to encourage your students to “think aloud” and explain their thought processes and reasoning in the decisions they've made while ideating, building and programming.

 Teacher Observation Checklist

-Measure your pupils’ proficiency in the key objectives of the lesson.
+Measure your students’ proficiency in the key objectives of the lesson.

 - Create a scale that matches your needs.
 For example: